CharlesKariuki-001/AcademicCode/README.md

    [Dive in → `/projects/emerging/ai-bot`]

 ### 11. **Security & Ethics**
-   Guarding the gates—hacks, audits, and moral compasses.
+   Guarding the gates hacks, audits, and moral compasses.
    - **Local Vuln Scanner**: Port sweeper with basic countermeasures.
      *Why?* Teaches me to think like the bad guy (ethically, obvs).
    [Dive in → `/projects/security/vuln-scanner`]